slugger7/auth-flows/README.md

 - Living in stroopwafel en tulpen land 🇳🇱
 - 6+ years with Entelect and still cant clear interval
 - Client: Rabobank - Rabo Labs

-## Notes

-- When to use which authentication method